Community Engaged Learning

 Our Capstone Project

-Scope: Our project involves performing market research to determine if there is a capacity and a desire from organizations across Ontario to invest in training modules for employees and volunteers working with individuals with developmental disabilities.
+Scope: Our project involved performing market research to determine if there is a capacity and a desire from organizations across Ontario to invest in training modules for employees and volunteers working with individuals with developmental disabilities.

 Objectives & Aims